icing/mod_tls/README.md

 ## Platforms

- * Apache trunk and 2.4.48 or later
+ * Apache 2.4.48 or later
  * OS: wherever apache and (c)rustls are available
  * build system: autoconf/automake

 ### Installation from source

 Run the usual autoconf/automake magic incantations.
 You need a built Apache trunk and specify the `--with-apxe=<path>/bin/apxs` on configuration if that is not in your `$PATH`.
-Also, you need a modified [crustls](https://github.com/icing/crustls/tree/icing/main) (that is my fork branch with the changes) installed.
+Also, you need [crustls](https://github.com/abtterinternet/crustls/) installed.

 Run the usual autoconf/automake magic incantations.